Wexford county hurling team

 The Wexford county hurling team represents Wexford in hurling and is governed by Wexford GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Hurling Championship, the Leinster Senior Hurling Championship and the National Hurling League.

 Wexford's home ground is Wexford Park, Wexford.
-The team's manager is Darragh Egan.
+The team's manager is Keith Rossiter.

 The team last won the Leinster Senior Championship in 2019, the All-Ireland Senior Championship in 1996 and the National League in 1973.

 The team is nicknamed the Model Men, the Slaneysiders, the Yellowbellies or the Purple and Gold.